-Peru, a magical, one thousand-year-old country, has an uncommon diversity and wealth in the world.
-This important South American country offers travellers the possibility of living a unique experience: history, culture, nature, adventure and much more in one destiny.
-The word Peru inevitably brings to mind images of Machu Picchu and the Empire founded by the Incas.
-However, travelling through the country today, you can easily get to know the impressive archaeological heritage bequeathed by older civilizations that bear witness to their art, customs, rites and development.
+Peru has an uncommon diversity and wealth of culture.
+This South American country offers a unique traveller's experience filled with diverse history, culture, nature, and adventure.
+Imagining Peru inevitably brings to mind images of Machu Picchu and the Empire founded by the Incas.
+Travelling through the country today, you will also encounter the impressive archaeological heritage bequeathed by other, older civilizations that bear witness to their art, customs, rites and development.

 Your passport should be valid for at least six months beyond the date of entry.
 It is advised to have 1 blank page for entry stamps.
 Please be sure to fill out the "Emergency Next of Kin" section in your passport